 Focusing on your crown and roots is a fantastic way to add volume without teasing your hair too much (we’re thinking of a Beehive in the 60s here!).
-Focusing on these areas can work well on all hair types and textures, from thin and straight to thick and curly.
+Focusing on these areas can work well on all hair types and textures, from thin and straight to curly and thick hair.

 Use a Boar Bristle Brush or Rattail Comb

-A major part of perfecting a teased do is using the perfect products.
+A major part of perfecting a teased do is using the perfect products, including, of course, good-quality hair brushes.
 Opt for a rattail comb or boar bristle brush for a top-quality style.
 These tools have gentler bristles and are therefore more delicate on the hair, causing less damage.
 By gently fluffing the hair, they’ll create significant volume without causing damage.

 Before teasing your hair, make sure you brush it and get any knots or tangles out.